kazagistar/fungitrack/README.md

 Call these commands from inside the git repo.
 Alternatively, you a graphical option.

 - `git commit -a` to add your most recent changes to a commit.
-This should open up.
+This should open up an editor where you can write a short message describing the commit.
 Alternatively, you can add specific files with `git add <filename>` and then commit the added changes with `git commit`.
 Note: these commits are local to your computer, not shared.

 - `git pull`: Grabs the latest changes from the server.
 However, if you have made any local commits, you might conflict.
 To resolve this, you have to `git fetch` the changes, and then `git merge` them in, and then resolve differences in the files.